Wabri/old_dotfiles/README.md

 To install all the configuration you have to download deb-install-absolute-1.0.0.sh bash file and then run:

     ./debinstall-absolute.sh

+You can see the contents of this file here [debinstall-absolute.sh](debinstall-absolute.sh)

 ## My Device info